-EMU43852 Procedure
+Procedure

-1. Push and hold the engine stop button or turn the main switch to "OFF" (off).
+Push and hold the engine stop button or turn the main switch to "OFF" (off).

-After stopping the engine, disconnect the fuel hose from the fuel joint on the fuel tank.

-- 1. Fuel joint

-- 2. Fuel hose

-- Tighten the air vent screw by turning it clockwise.

-- 1. Air vent screw - Remove the key if the boat will be left unattended.
+- After stopping the engine, disconnect the fuel line if there is a fuel joint on the outboard motor. - Tighten the air vent screw on the fuel tank cap (if equipped). - Remove the key if the boat will be left unattended.